leecannon/zriscv/README.md

 The only thing that should be expected is mistakes.

-The focus is on correctness not performance, i'm expecting practically every execution path to be littered with potential optimization opportunities.
+The focus is on correctness not performance, I'm expecting practically every execution path to be littered with potential optimization opportunities.

 ## Goal
  - RV64GC
  - user, super and machine mode
+ - provide a linux userspace emulation similar to qemu's

 ## Progress
 - [ ] RV64I (64-bit Base Integer)